Slowly progressive blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 - Migraine with aura.
 An aura doesn’t need treatment, but it’s a signal that you should take your usual medication for your migraine.

 - Optic neuritis.
-This is managed by treating the underlying condition.
+This is managed by treating the underlying condition, but steroids may be helpful even if there are no systemic findings.

 - Temporal arteritis.
 This is treated with long-term steroids.
 Treatment is important to avoid permanent vision problems.